 Showing you Oregon,one post at a time.
 Did you know that I post the links of many of my stories and articles on the sidebar?
 When you have extra time, please scroll down to see more.
 At the bottom of this page there are links to many other blogs that I enjoy.

-Hello, Friends!
-Thank you so much for stopping by.
-I really hope that you will enjoy your visit.
-I had to adjust my comment settings recently due to daily spam, so I am not currently accepting comments from anonymous people.
+Hello, friends, thank you so much for stopping by.
+I really hope that you will enjoy your visit to Oregon Gifts.
+Due to spam, I am not accepting comments from anonymous people.
 Please email me at: oregongiftsofcomfortandjoy@hotmail.com if you are unable to leave a comment on here.
-Also, I write back through email when I can.
-Thank you!
+I write back through email when I can.

-My words and photographs are copyrighted, and may not be used without permission.
+My words and photographs are copyrighted, and may not be used without permission, even on Pinterest.

 Monday, June 11, 2012